Untitled Document

 • Linking process knowledge with enterprise knowledge through ontologies

-7. Information architecture end-game: Unified information for all stakeholders.
+7. Information services end-game: Unified information for all stakeholders.

 Enabling meaningful access and exploitation of Enterprise Information (EI).